Recognizing Juneteenth and Taking Action

 Using our voice to advance change

 We look for opportunities to advance racial justice and integrate it throughout our engagement.
-We are seeing deepening interest and commitment among companies.
+We are seeing deepening interest and commitment among companies and maintain our focus on elevating equity.

 Proxy voting

-Through our proxy voting, in markets where disclosure is permitted, we advance our position in support of representation of people of color (or historically underrepresented groups) on the board, and we will vote against some or all board members if there is not adequate diversity.
+Through our proxy voting, in geographical markets where disclosure is permitted, we advance our position in support of representation of people of color (or historically underrepresented groups) on companies’ boards.
+We will also vote against some or all board members if there is not 40% representation of historically under-represented groups on a company’s board.
+See our 2023 proxy voting activity.

 Collaboration

 Collective action and shared learning are important for advancing our work.
-We are active in the Racial Justice Investing Coalition, the Investors and Indigenous Peoples Working Group, and the Thirty Percent Coalition, and seek opportunities to comment on and advance industry initiatives, such as the Corporate Racial Equity Alliance.
+We are active in the Racial Justice Investing Coalition, the Investors and Indigenous Peoples Working Group, and the Thirty Percent Coalition, where we learn from community stakeholders and representatives, activate engagements, and share or co-develop resources that enable us to strengthen the integration of racial equity in our work.